 How Much to Budget for Bucharest

 A sneaky spending tip, is the airport bus (take line 783, info here) into Bucharest is only £2!
-However traffic is crazy busy, particularly during rush hour.
-We heard of other travelers missing their flight as the journey took over 2 hours by bus due to traffic.
+However, traffic is crazy busy, particularly during rush hour.
+We heard of other travellers missing their flight as the journey took over 2 hours by bus due to traffic.
 Instead, we used Uber as it was only £5 and took 25 minutes!
 Use our Uber code, for an even cheaper trip!

 Our budget for our Bucharest city break was £40 per day for both of us, which is 100% doable.
 However, yet again, we heard the word spa and said “shut up and take our money” so actual spend on average was £70 per day for both of us.

 The apartment was one of our favourites – super cosy studio with a bedroom come dining/kitchen and bathroom.
 Also, a very lovely host checked us in and was super quick at replying to any questions we had.
 Maybe worth mentioning for all ya’ll millennial sorts, just how amazing WiFi is, as Bucharest boasts the best in Europe.